 5. Bullet points

 These bullet points should highlight your solution’s benefits.
 What are they going to get out of this service?

-Show your customer’s results and explain how it changed their business.
-Use numbers as much as possible as data is less controversial than opinions.
+Show your customer’s results and explain how your service changed their business.
+Use numbers as much as possible, as data is less controversial than opinions.
 If you’re just starting out, offer to perform a service for free in exchange for a testimonial.

 6. Call to Action